gocd/docs.go.cd/gocd_on_kubernetes/designing_a_cd_pipeline/creating_a_deploy_pipeline.md

 description: The GoCD Helm Chart page explains how to get started with GoCD for kubernetes using Helm.
 keywords: gocd helm chart, cd pipeline
 ---
-# Creating a pipeline to deploy the published artifact
+# Create a pipeline to deploy the published artifact

 In this section, we’ll learn to design a deployment pipeline to deploy to Kubernetes.
 After you've designed and run the build pipeline, you'll see that for every successful build, a new image gets created with a new tag.
 To create a pipeline to deploy the published artifact, follow these steps: